great-expectations/great_expectations/docs/how_to_guides/configuring_metadata_stores/how_to_configure_an_expectation_store_to_postgresql.rst

 How to configure an Expectation store to PostgreSQL
 ===================================================

 By default, newly profiled Expectations are stored in JSON format in the ``expectations/`` subdirectory of your ``great_expectations/`` folder.
-This guide will help you configure Great Expectations to store them in a PostgreSQL databaseß.
+This guide will help you configure Great Expectations to store them in a PostgreSQL database.

 .. admonition:: Prerequisites: This how-to guide assumes that you have already: